Clive Selwyn Davis

-Clive Selwyn Davis (15 April 1916 – 29 October 2009) was a Professor in Mathematics at the University of Queensland and veteran of World War II.
+Clive Selwyn Davis (15 April 1916 – 29 October 2009) was an Australian mathematician who served as Professor in Mathematics at the University of Queensland.
 He took his PhD in mathematics at the University of Cambridge, and upon his return to Australia worked to improve the study of mathematics at the University of Queensland over the next 30 years.

 Education

 Clive Selwyn Davis was born in Sydney, Australia.
 He and his family of four siblings lived in the Strathfield area.
 He attended Summer Hill and Homebush primary schools and then went to Sydney Technical High School.
 He enrolled at the University of Sydney, at first being attached to Engineering, before transferring to Science.
 He took a First Class Honours degree in Mathematics in 1937, followed by First Class Honours in Physics in 1938 and a M.Sc. in 1939.
 After World War II, he obtained a scholarship to Trinity College, Cambridge and was awarded his PhD in number theory in 1949, under the supervision of Louis Mordell.